Otto-G/docker/README.md

       curl "https://www.duckdns.org/update?domains=$MYADDR&token=$MYTOKEN&ip" &&  # Send the update to duckdns
       echo $IP_ADDRESS > ipaddr.txt  # Store the new ipaddress in the file

+- _Make sure to replace $MYADDR, and $MYTOKEN with the address prefix and token from duckDNS or set them as variables_

 # Docker Images

 1. [Syncthing](https://syncthing.net/)